 Last modified: 26 January 2016

 Overall more than 632,000 birds were counted in Scotland in the 2015 survey.
-In Aberdeen and Aberdeenshire house sparrows took the top spot [note 2] mirroring the Scottish result where house sparrows stayed at the top of the rankings [note 4].
-Their long term decline appears to have continued to slow, although numbers have dropped by 57% since the first Big Garden Birdwatch in 1979 [note 3].
+In Fife, house sparrows stayed at the top of the rankings [note 2] mirroring the Scottish result [note 3].
+Their long term decline appears to have continued to slow, although numbers have dropped by 57% since the first Big Garden Birdwatch in 1979 [note 4].
 They remain the most commonly spotted bird in our gardens in the UK.

 For more information on Big Garden Birdwatch 2016 visit rspb.org.uk/birdwatch.